KiddoV/datum/packages/datum_hive/README.md

 }
 ```

-Then, initialize Hive and Datum:
+Then, initialize Hive and Datum based on your needs.

+### Using `HiveLocalAdapter`

+If you don't need to run Hive in a separate isolate, you can use `HiveLocalAdapter`.

 ```dart
 import 'package:datum/datum.dart';